 Rock of Ages (Blu-ray/DVD/Digital Copy Combo): While I do try to stay atuned to the latest movie buzz sometimes films completely slip me by and this is one of those times.
 I’m not sure if that indicates that Tom Cruise’s star has dropped that far or if I just fell asleep at the wheel but the used-to-be megastar plays an aging rock legend in this adaptation of a popular broadway musical.
 (Read Steve Geise’s review.)

 Dial M For Murder (Blu-ray 3-D): Alfred Hitchcock’s classic mystery was originally shot in the 3-D format but rarely seen that way.
 Now, through the magic of technology, you can watch it in that format right in your own home.

 Magical Mystery Tour (Blu-ray): This is the only Beatles movie I’ve never managed to see.
 Considering how badly it is generally panned, I can’t say that I’m all that excited to see it now, but lots of Beatlemaniacs are sure to be glad to have it on Blu-ray.
 Extras include interviews with Paul and Ringo, some deleted scenes, a couple of featurettes and audio commentary by Paul.

-A Cat in Paris: I featured this animated French film in a Movie Recon a few months back and I'm now excited that I can finally watch it.
+A Cat in Paris: I’m excited that I can finally watch this animated French film.

 It’s Always Sunny in Philadelphia: Season 7: My brother got me hooked on this show, but I’m several seasons behind.
 Looks like I might have to have a marathon soon and catch up.